DoSomething/infrastructure/README.md

 make plan
 ```

 Once you're satisfied with Terraform's plan, commit your work & make a pull request.
 After your pull request is reviewed, you can then **apply your change** to update the actual infrastructure.
-Terraform will make your changes, update the state in S3, and ensure nobody else makes any changes until you're done:
+Terraform will make your changes, update the remote state, and ensure nobody else makes any changes until you're done:

 ```sh
 make apply